chris-ryan/node-ssr-tutorial/README.md

 There are a few caveats here that we need to address.

 First, take a look at the *Next* link.
 On page 1 its trying to take us to page 11 and on page 2 its linking to page 21.
 That's because we're getting the page number as a url query parameter which by default is treated as a string.
-When we go to apply "+ 1" to it, the server literally appends the Number one to our string variable.
+When we go to apply "+ 1" to it, the server literally appends the Number "1" to our variable.

 Back in our index.js, lets put the function that gets the page number into parseInt() so that we can be certain that it will get stored as a Number type.